Get started with Hadoop in HDInsight

-HDInsight makes Apache Hadoop available as a service in the cloud.
-The MapReduce software framework is available in a simpler, more scalable, and more cost-efficient Azure environment.
+HDInsight makes Apache Hadoop, a MapReduce software framework, available in a simpler, more scalable, and more cost-efficient Azure environment.
 HDInsight also provides a cost-efficient approach to the managing and storing of data using Azure Blob storage.

-In conjunction with the general availability of Azure HDInsight, Microsoft has also released HDInsight Emulator for Azure, formerly known as Microsoft HDInsight Developer Preview.
-This product targets developer scenarios and as such only supports single-node deployments.
+In conjunction with the general availability of Azure HDInsight, Microsoft also provides HDInsight Emulator for Azure, formerly known as Microsoft HDInsight Developer Preview.
+The Emulator targets developer scenarios and only supports single-node deployments.
 For using HDInsight Emulator, see Get Started with the HDInsight Emulator.

 Before you begin this tutorial, you must have the following: